dbohdan/initool/README.md

 [![AppVeyor CI status.](https://ci.appveyor.com/api/projects/status/github/dbohdan/initool?branch=master&svg=true)](https://ci.appveyor.com/project/dbohdan/initool)

 Initool lets you manipulate the contents of INI files from the command line.
-Rather than modify INI files in place, it prints the modified contents to standard output.
+Rather than modify an INI file in place, it prints the modified contents of the file to standard output.

 ## Operation